Tom Tribone: Business career

 Tribone was nominated as a finalist for the Standard and Poors Lifetime Achievement Award in 2016 and 2017.
 This award is granted by Standard and Poors as a Platts Global Energy Award and is often called the Emmy award for the energy industry.
 His Excellency Abdalla Salem El-Badri, the longest-serving secretary general in the history of the Organization of the Petroleum Exporting Countries (OPEC), and Harold Hamm, founder, chairman and CEO of Continental Resources ultimately won this award.

 In 2017, Tom was inducted by Joe Namath into the Hall of Achievement of The Magical Coach Foundation for Business Leadership.
 Namath sponsors the foundation as a tribute to his high school coach.

+In 2025, he was given the Baldridge Foundation Leadership Award.
+The Baldridge program was established by President Ronald Reagan to promote American competiveness.